UK Forestry Standard

 Soil survey

-Soil Guideline 22: Minimise the use of inorganic fertilisers and confine these to areas where analysis clearly shows management benefits
+Soil Guideline 18: Minimise the use of fertilisers and confine these to areas where analysis clearly shows management benefits; if they will be used, plan applications to minimise the risk of nutrient loss.

 Vulnerability to compaction or erosion